zcemaxx/Cement-embodied-carbon-calculator/README.md

 # Embodied Carbon Calculator for Ordinary Portland Cement (OPC)

-A thesis submitted in the fulfilment of the degree of Master of Philosophy in the Faculty of Science and Engineering
+A thesis submitted in the fulfilment of the degree of Master of Philosophy in the Faculty of Science and Engineering, University of Manchester.
 <br>

 ## Background